 Public Health MPH Learning Outcomes

-All graduate students in UWM’s Zilber School of Public Health can expect to:
+All MPH students in UWM’s Zilber College of Public Health can expect to:

 1. Explain the foundational principles and historical perspectives that shape the field of public health.